leadedge/SpoutRecorder/README.md

   F1 to start recording, ESC to quit

-The program can also be started from the command line.
+The program can also be started with command line arguments.
-A batch file "aa-record.bat" in the "\DATA\Scripts" folder can be run directly or from a command prompt or activated from a program using ShellExecute of similar.
+A batch file "aa-record.bat" located in the "\DATA\Scripts" folder can be run directly or from a command console or activated from a program using ShellExecute of similar.
 Edit the file for documentation and to change the options.